 I investigated ways to help me learn more about the profession as well as potentially expanding my career options.
 (I was also doing A LOT of blue-sky thinking and getting ahead of myself while developing the app, so I was hoping it would reel me back just a little bit).

-Whilst looking through the many options to learn I came across UXAcademy and loved how the product design course looked.
-It looked extremely well laid out, seemed to cover a lot of important information and the reviews from the alumni made me jump at the chance to sign up!
+Whilst looking through the many options to learn, I came across UX Academy.
+I loved how the Product Design Course looked.
+It looked extremely well laid out, seemed to cover a lot of important information, and the reviews from the alumni made me jump at the chance to sign up!

 Q: Which part of the course did you find the most interesting?

-As someone with next to no knowledge of product design, I was quite nervous that I would be well out of my depths, fall behind and not be able to get the full potential of the course.
-I was relieved to find that one of the greatest things about the course, is seeing people come from all different backgrounds, with all different tempos of life coming together to create something beautiful.
+As someone with next to no knowledge of product design, I was quite nervous.
+I was worried that I would be well out of my depths, fall behind, and not be able to get the full potential of the course.
+I was relieved to find that people come from all different backgrounds and tempos of life could come together to create something beautiful.

-The industry professionals who taught the course were incredibly informative & knowledgeable.
-They were perfectly able to teach the course in a way that catered to a complete beginner like me, that didn’t halter the progress and learning of someone taking the course who already had a background in design.
+The industry professionals who taught the course were incredibly informative and knowledgeable.
+They effectively tailored their teaching to accommodate a complete beginner like me.
+This didn’t hinder the progress and learning of someone taking the course who already had a background in design.

-Next, still, individually we were to describe our perfect chair but using blue-sky thinking, imagining there are absolutely zero limitations to what your chair is.
+Next, we described our perfect chair.
+We used blue-sky thinking, imagining there are absolutely zero limitations to what your chair is.

 Rianne Stratford’s ultimate perfect chair:

 Looking at everyone else’s answer was great!
-We had chairs that poured you a martini at 4 pm every day, a chair that instantly made you focused, one that you can Fold and pack which fits nicely into your rucksack and you can essentially take it with you while camping and If you’re feeling tired, it unfolds into a bed, has extenders which can act as tarpaulin and then you have a tent.
+We had chairs that poured you a martini at 4 pm every day and a chair that instantly made you focused.
+Another example is one that you could fold nicely into your rucksack to take it with you while camping.
+It could unfold into a bed, had extenders which can act as tarpaulin, and then you have a tent.

 The sky was the limit, and it was perfect to get us all bonded and giggling with each other.
-Nick then explained to us how part of product design is discovering how to find the perfect balance between the two ideas, which is ultimately what we would be learning about during the process of the 6-week course!
+Nick then explained to us how part of product design is discovering how to find the perfect balance between the two ideas.
+This is ultimately what we would be learning about during the process of the 6-week course!

 Q: Which part of the course did you find the most challenging?

-One of the things that I found most challenging during the design process was coming up with ideas – As strange as that sounds.
-Our client had shown us a brief for his initial design and from that, we were able to create a user flow.
-But when it came to putting our ideas down into a useable prototype, I found myself somewhat stumped.
+One of the things that I found most challenging during the design process was coming up with ideas.
+Our client had shown us a brief for his initial design and from that we were able to create a user flow.
+But, when it came to putting our ideas down into a useable prototype, I found myself somewhat stumped.
 During one of our mentoring sessions, our mentor suggested doing crazy eights to help overcome this problem.
 And at the end of doing that, I had plenty of designs to be able to prototype and get in front of user testers.

-Q: Which part of Product Design are you the most interested in?
+Q: Which part of Product Design Course are you the most interested in?

-Using data that we had collected ourselves through research interviews to create data-driven designs is a really interesting approach that makes a huge difference in how users interact with your designs.
-I think too often clients can get hooked on features on their products that users just have absolutely no need for, so being able to use both qualitative and quantitative data can allow for clean and precise design.
+We used data collected through our research interviews.
+This allowed us to create data-driven designs to make a difference in how users interact with them.
+I think too often clients can get hooked on features on their products that users just have absolutely no need for.
+So, being able to use both qualitative and quantitative data can allow for a clean and precise design.

 Q: What advice would you give for people just getting into Product Design?